froohoo/RoboND-DeepLearning-Project/README.md

 Project 4 for Udacity Nanodegree Program

 ## Introduction
-The fourth and final project in the Udacity term 1 Nanodegree program is built around a hypothetical scenario in which an individual is to be tracked by a drone.
-Some of the constraints, complications to solving this problem are as follows:
+The fourth and final project in the Udacity term 1 Nanodegree program is built around a hypothetical scenario in which an individual (called the 'hero' in the documentation)  is to be tracked by a drone.
+Some of the constraints / complications that accompany this problem are as follows:

  - The drone is tracking the person passively (i.e. there is no transmitter or other device to help the drone locate the person)
- - The drone only has a gimbled color 2D camera as a sensor output
+ - The drone only has a gimbled color 2D camera as a sensor for tracking
- - The person to be tracked (called the 'hero' in the documentation) is not alone, but is mixed in with other people
+ - The hero is not alone, but is mixed in with other people
  - The environment is populated with other non-people objects such as trees, buildings and textured surfaces
+ - There is no existing model for the hero, the implemented solution must be able to create one from known 'hero positive' images

-To solve this problem, the solution presented will be to build a fully convolutional neural network (FCN) to locate the hero.
-The primary  advantage that FCN's have over convolutnal networks is that this type of classifier will not only be able to predict the presence of the hero, but also where the hero is in the image.
+To solve this problem, the solution presented will be to build a fully convolutional network (FCN) to locate the hero in the images aquired by the camera.
+The primary  advantage that FCN's have over convolutnal networks is that this type of classifier will not only be able to predict (or infer) the presence of the hero, but also where the hero is in the image.

 ## Requirements
  1. Writeup / Readme: This document